Impurity effects in twisted carbon nanotubes: Impurity effects on WMs in twisted nanotubes

 \lb{Imp}

 Various disorder effects on carbon nanosystems are being studied both experimentally \cite{Jalili, Araujo, Vejpravova} and theoretically \cite{Wakabayashi1996, Nakada1996, Wehling2009,Skrypnyk,Irmer2018,Pogorelov2020,PKL2021, PL2022}.
-In particular, important effects on their electronic spectra are expected from $d$-metal (Cu, Ag, Au) impurity adatoms \cite{Castro Neto, Amft, Faye} and for the case of TNT's they can be treated in a similar way to the previous analysis in simpler ANT's and ZNT's \cite{PL2024}.
-First of all, we reduce the TNT spectrum to its four WM's with the mode indices as in Fig. \ref{fig3} and combine them into the 4-spinor: \be \Psi_k = \left( \right) \ee
+In particular, important effects on their electronic spectra are expected from $d$-metal (Cu, Ag, Au) impurity adatoms \cite{Castro Neto, Amft, Faye} and for the case of TNT's they can be treated in a similar way to the previous analysis in simpler ANTs and ZNTs \cite{PL2024}.